Astros' Carlos Correa: Thumb injury causes exit

 Correa left Monday's game with a jammed left thumb.

-Correa exited in the bottom of the fourth inning and will be re-evaluated Tuesday.
-The 22-year-old looks as though he has avoided serious injury, but it would not be surprising if the Astros are extra cautious with their young shortstop.
-Correa missed one game with a similar injury just before the All-Star break, but it remains to be seen if this stems from the same injury.
+Correa exited in the bottom of the fourth inning and will be reevaluated Tuesday.
+The 22-year-old looks as though he has avoided serious injury, but it would not be surprising if the Astros were extra cautious with their young shortstop.
+Correa missed one game with a similar injury just before the All-Star break, but it remains to be seen whether this is an aggravation of that ailment.

 More News